survivejs/site/posts/10-succeed-at-technical-books.md

 ## Growing Pains

 Even though the book hasn't been a great financial success, it has proven its benefits.
 There are multiple reasons for this.
-For instance having all your content might not be the best idea for a beginner author unless you have some way to upsell.
+For instance having all your content open might not be the best idea for a beginner author unless you have some way to upsell.
 This is something I'm going to experiment with to see if having at least some of the content closed makes a difference.

 ### Tackling Big Problems by Yourself